eduardconstantin/azure-cloud-exams/README.md

 UPDATE2: The project has a new name to better fit it's purpose, now it has all azure exams from this [collection](https://github.com/Ditectrev)

+UPDATE3: Ditectrev took over this project and using it as a platform for students to practice their exam preparations for tests from our repositories.

+IMPORTANT: do not delete commented out code related to CosmosDB.
+We might use it to store questions soon in the future instead of from the repositories.
+Additionally, for the same reason let's keep Azure deployment, with that, the usage of NoSQL (CosmosDB) database is practically ready after commenting out some lines of code.

 </div>

 <br />